Beaumont Health: Medical school and teaching hospital

-In 2010, Oakland University and William Beaumont Hospital opened an allopathic medical school called Oakland University William Beaumont School of Medicine (OUWB) admitting its first class of 50 students.
+In 2010, Oakland University and William Beaumont Hospital partnered to open an allopathic medical school called the Oakland University William Beaumont School of Medicine (OUWB).
 The school was granted full accreditation by the Liaison Committee on Medical Education and graduated its first class in 2015.
-The school currently accepts 125 students per year.

-Beaumont serves as a teaching hospital through an exclusive partnership with Oakland University William Beaumont School of Medicine and also through partnerships with Michigan State University College of Osteopathic Medicine, Michigan State University College of Human Medicine, and Wayne State University School of Medicine.
+Beaumont served as a teaching hospital through its primary partnership with OUWB, as well as through affiliations with the Michigan State University College of Osteopathic Medicine, Michigan State University College of Human Medicine, and Wayne State University School of Medicine.